Unveiling the Risks: Red Flags and Best Practices for Generative AI in Telecom, Banking, and Finance

 Generative AI Red Flag #5: Biases and Fairness

 The financial and Telecom sectors uphold principles of fairness and equal treatment.
 Generative AI, driven by machine learning algorithms, relies on processing extensive amounts of visual or textual data.
 However, if these algorithms are trained on biased data, there is a risk that Generative AI may unintentionally perpetuate or magnify existing biases.
-The recent study on biases in machine learning has identified various types of biases, including measurement bias, popularity bias, evaluation bias, historical bias, social bias, etc. Addressing and mitigating these biases is crucial to ensure fair and equitable outcomes when deploying Generative AI models.
+The recent study on biases in machine learning has identified various types of biases, including measurement bias, popularity bias, evaluation bias, historical bias, social bias, etc. Addressing and mitigating these biases is crucial to ensure fair and equitable outcomes when deploying Generative AI models, with support from machine learning consulting services.

 Types of Biases in Machine Learning